The Lucy Show (band): History

 Bad luck would strike the band again, this time when Big Time Records went bankrupt, leaving The Lucy Show adrift.
 Barraclough and Hudspeth were asked to leave and Bandola and Vandeven stuck together, releasing one final single, "Wherever Your Heart Will Go", in 1988 on Redhead Records.
 When that single went nowhere, both Bandola and Vandeven realized it was time to quit, and they permanently disbanded The Lucy Show.

-Vandeven and Barraclough have continued to work within the music industry under a variety of differing names and projects.

-Following the breakup of The Lucy Show, Bandola released an EP under his own name in 1993 entitled 'Til Tuesday, a collaboration with Let's Active producer Mitch Easter, and, for a short while, was a member of London post-rock group Ausgang.
-From 2003 until 2010, Bandola released experimental pop CDs under the name Typewriter (mostly a solo effort but with contributions from various guest musicians), with debut album Skeleton Key in 2003, a second, Birdsnest in 2006, and finally, Pictures from the Antique Skip in early 2010.
-After the third Typewriter album all seemed quiet until 2013, when Bandola formed psychedelic instrumental vehicle The Ramsgate Hovercraft - a duo with saxophone and synthesizer player Kit Jolly - in his recently adopted hometown of Ramsgate.
-Their first album released in January 2014 was the double vinyl LP, Arcane Empire on local indie label Galleon Records, which Record Collector magazine granted four stars and described as "... an ambience that’s both worldly and cosmic" and "a delicately layered, sumptuous odyssey".
-In March 2015, the duo released their second album Cinema Verite, which also gained positive reviews.
-Since then, The Ramsgate Hovercraft has expanded to a quartet, adding drummer Paula Frost, as well as synthesist and pianist Paul Naudin to their ranks.
-The group have also played occasionally flamboyant and theatrical shows in their native East Kent.
-Their third album was released in 2017 alongside a launch concert at the Ramsgate Musichall in early February 2017.

 In 2005, Mania was reissued on CD by the Words on Music label, with numerous bonus tracks.
 In 2009, ...undone was released on CD for the first time by Words on Music.
 In 2011, Words on Music released Remembrances, a compilation album of rare and previously unreleased songs recorded by the band during the mid-1980s.